 One key aspect of choosing the appropriate style is the extent to which others participate in any decision, and the nature of their involvement.
 Key questions to be asked include: on what basis do you decide whether to involve others, and what could or should that involvement be?

-This article is part of our series on decison making.
+This is part of our series on decision making.
 Our first article, types of decision making outlines a range of decision making approaches.
-This article discusses approaches based on various decision making styles, and the factors which may influence our choice of style.
+Here we discuss approaches based on various decision making styles, and the factors which may influence our choice of style.

 A related model, developed in the late 1950’s by Tannenbaum and Schmidt, introduces another dimension to our understanding of decision making styles.
 Their model considers the importance of other human variables in the decision making process.
 It’s important to remember factors such as personality, motives and values, in all participants, when choosing a decision making style.